Booss3my/Booss3my.github.io/_portfolio/portfolio-2.md

 - SOH: State Of Health
 - Closs: Capacity Loss
 - LSTM: Long-Short Term Memory
-- LI-Ion: Lithium-Ion
+- Li-Ion: Lithium-Ion
 - POC: Proof Of Concept

 ## Workflow
-I implemented a **real-time Lithium-Ion state of health (SOH) estimation system** during my internship at Serma Technologies.
+I implemented a **real-time Lithium-Ion state of health estimation system** during my internship at Serma Technologies.
 The project's focus was on predicting battery cell **capacity loss** using signals from the charging process, with particular attention to the voltage first derivative.
 This choice was based on a comprehensive analysis that considered both the correlation with the target variable and the ease of capturing the signal.

 The chosen architecture utilizes two Long Short-Term Memory (LSTM) cells followed by a final linear layer.
 The LSTM cells were preferred due to their ability to effectively capture and remember long-term dependencies in sequential data, aligning with the temporal nature of the charging signals.